Theological Foundations - Module 1: Introductory Material

 Congratulations, you have reached the end of the first module.
 I hope that you have found it rewarding and have noticed personal growth.

-I encourage you to continue on to the next module as soon as is convenience.
+I encourage you to continue on to the next module as soon as is convenient.
 The button below will take you to Module 2.